Many Factors are Responsible for Treatment Outcome in Acute Exacerbations of Chronic Bronchitis

 Source: Wilson R, et al. Antibiotic treatment and factors influencing short and long term outcomes of acute exacerbations of chronic bronchitis.
 Thorax.
 2006;61:337-342.

-Seven hundred-thirty patients were studied.
-The mean age was 63.2 ± 9.8 years; 43.2% had an FEV1 < 50% and 27.7% had ≥ 4 exacerbations the previous year.
-Moxifloxacin was independently associated with a higher cure rate than the comparator drugs while co-morbidities, FEV1, 50% predicted, and ≥ 4 AECBs in the previous year had a detrimental effect on the outcome.
+Over the study period, 730 patients were studied.
+The mean age was 63.2 ± 9.8 years.
+43.2% had and FEV1 < 50% and 27.7% had ≥ 4 exacerbations the previous year.
+Moxifloxacin was independently associated with a higher cure rate than the comparator drugs while co-morbidities, FEV1, < 50% predicted, and ≥ 4 AECBs in the previous year had a detrimental effect in the outcome.

-Once adjustments were made, in univariate analysis, the factors that had a significant impact on the occurrence of the composite event were ≥ 4 AECBs in the previous year, age > 65 years, FEV1 < 50% predicted and acute bronchodilator use had a statistically significant effect on long-term outcome.
+Once adjustments were made, in univariate analysis, the factors that had a statistically significant impact on the occurrence of the composite event were ≥ 4 AECBs in the previous year, age > 65 years, FEV1 < 50% predicted and acute bronchodilator use.
 The effect noted for moxifloxacin was primarily linked to benefits in the subgroup of patients aged > 65 years.

 2. Miravitlles M, et al. Factors associated with increased risk of exacerbation and hospital admission in a cohort of ambulatory COPD patients: a multiple logistic regression analysis.
 The EOLO Study Group.
 Respiration.
 2000;67:495-501.